Zeta functions of $\mathbb{F}_p$-Lie algebras and finite $p$-groups

+\end{thm} However, like the study of (classical) zeta functions of Lie rings, the real question is whether one can explicitly find those varieties $U_{j}^{*}$ for a given $L(\Fp)$.
+The aim of this section is to provide a constructive method for this.

-As $\left<\bsm_{j}\right>=\left<u\cdot \bsm_{j}\right>$ for any non-zero unit $u$ in $\mathbb{F}_{p}$, each $m_{i,i}$ can be either 0 or 1, and we can deduce that each $M$ can be uniquely represented by a matrix in reduced row echelon forms.
-These reduced row echelon forms can be re-written into our required forms once we exchange the $i$-th row with $j$-th row where the leading coefficient of $i$-th row is $m_{i,j}=1$. \end{proof} As a direct consequence of Lemma \ref{lem:matrix} we obtain the following corollary. \begin{cor} Let $0_{i}$ denote an $i\times i$ zero matrix, $I_{j}$ an $j\times j$ identity matrix, and $D_{i,j}$ an arbitrary $i\times j$ matrix over $\mathbb{F}_{p}$.
-Then there is one-to-one correspondence between additive subgroup of $\LFp$ of index $p^{k}$ and the upper triangular matrix
+Let $\mathcal{B}=(e_1,\ldots,e_{n})$ be a basis of $L$.
+Normally, each $m$-dimensional subspace can be represented by a unique full-rank $m\times n$ matrix in Reduced Row Echelon Form (RREF) with respect to this basis.
+The subset of the Grassmannian where its elements have a particular RREF constitutes a \textit{Schubert Cell}, and $\Gr_{K}(n,m)$ is a disjoint union of Schubert Cells.
+To make computations easier, instead of a $m\times n$ matrix in a strict RREF, we choose to represent each subspace in a slightly modified way, by a unique form of $n\times n$ upper-triangular matrix of rank $m$ where each leading entry 1 in a non-zero row lies on the diagonal, as follows. \begin{lem} Let $0_{i}$ denote an $i\times i$ zero matrix, $I_{j}$ an $j\times j$ identity matrix, and $D_{i,j}$ an arbitrary $i\times j$ matrix over $\mathbb{F}_{p}$.
+Then there is one-to-one correspondence between the subspace of $\LFp$ of index $p^{k}$ and the upper triangular matrix